How to Stick to Your Plan Until You Succeed

 Setting goals will help you to get where you want to be.
 Without them, these ideas or thoughts remain dreams.
 Once you make a plan, you're much more likely (42% more likely) to move forward with it and achieve the goal.

-A clearly defined plan with objectives and steps mapped out, is like having a roadmap or a guide that's taking you from where you are right not, through to your end goal.
+A plan with clearly defined objectives and steps is like having a roadmap that guides you from where you are now to where you want to be.

 Set Clear & Measurable Goals

-If you're working towards something that's a bit vague, it's a bit like trying to find your way in a place that you've never been to, without any signs or directions to follow.
+If you're working towards something vague, it's a bit like trying to find your way somewhere that you've never been, without any signs or directions to guide you.

-There's much more uncertainty, and therefore more of a chance that you'll waste time and energy simply trying to work out how to get there!
-It's these kind of things that can lead to you abandoning your plans completely, and turning back around!
+There's much more uncertainty, which means that you'll likely waste time and energy simply trying to work out how to get there.
+It's this kind of confusion that often leads to abandoning your plans altogether, and turning back around!

-This is the same thing when you don't have specific goals or a clear plan.
-To make your goals more specific and achievable, you need to know what it is you're aiming for.
+The same thing happens when you don't have specific goals or a clear plan.
+To make your goals more achievable, you need to know exactly what it is you're aiming for.
 This removes any uncertainty and vagueness.

 For example, instead of saying “my goals is to grow my business with passive income” say, “I will set up an online store so that I can create and sell digital products.”
-This is much clearer and you have a goal to work towards.
+This is much clearer and actionable, and gives you a tangible goal to work towards.

 SMART Goals:

-SMART goals are often used, and although I don't use them in everything that I do, they make sense and work for a lot of people.
+SMART goals are a popular goal setting framework that many use.
+While I don't use them for everything that I do, they make perfect sense and work brilliantly for many people.

-• Time-bound: A deadline helps you to stay on track.
+- Time-bound: Give yourself a deadline to help you to stay focused and on track.

 PACT Goals:

-I align more with PACT goals as it fits with how I work and process things, but I think it depends on the context of your goals, and your own preferences and needs.
+Personally, I align more with PACT goals as they fit with how I work and process things.
+But ultimately, it depends on the context of your goals, and your own preferences and needs.

-• Actionable: Focused on what you can do now, staying focused on the present.
+- Actionable: Focus on what you can do right now, staying present rather than future focused.

 Stay Motivated with Longer-Term Objectives

-Staying motivated isn't always easy, especially if it feels like the end goal is a million miles away.
-Linking your goals with longer-term objectives can help you stay motivated and focused on the day to day repetitive action that's needed.
+Staying motivated isn't always easy, especially if the end goal feels miles away.
+Linking your daily actions to your bigger life goals can help you stay inspired and focused on the day to day repetitive action that's needed even if progress feels slow.

-When you have emotion attached to your goals, it can be much easier to stay focused during the more challenging times.
+When your goals are emotionally meaningful, it's much easier to stay focused during the slower and more challenging times.

 Break Big Goals Down

-Big goals can be pretty intimidating.
-Breaking them down into smaller, and more manageable tasks can help to make them less overwhelming and feel more attainable.
+Big goals can feel pretty intimidating.
+Breaking them down into smaller, and more manageable steps helps them feel achievable and less overwhelming.

 Use Tools / Tech to Track Progress